apivideo/api.video-api-client-generator/templates/documentation/vod/backup-and-cold-storage.md

 In this section, you'll be able to find guides on how to backup the videos hosted on api.video to your Azure Storage account, Amazon S3 and other storage providers.

-{% include "_partials/dark-light-image.md" dark: "/_assets/vod/backup-and-cold-storage/backup-and-cold-storage-dark.svg", light: "/_assets/vod/backup-and-cold-storage/backup-and-cold-storage-light.svg" %}
+{% include "_partials/dark-light-image.md" dark: "/_assets/vod/backup-and-cold-storage/backup-and-cold-storage-dark.svg", light: "/_assets/vod/backup-and-cold-storage/backup-and-cold-storage-light.svg", alt: "A diagram that shows the process of backing up videos on different hosting solutions" %}

 Below, you will find the scripts that are available for your disposale in order to backup your videos from api.video.